BIGJRA/BIGJRA.github.io/reborn.md

 |*Absorb Bulb*  |$1200          |
 |*Snowball*     |$1000          |

 Some consumables that may be useful in a pinch.
+We will much later on need a White Herb for a quest.

 Department Store 4F Right Shop